Hospitality & Tourism Management

 Upon completion: CA ServSafe Food Handlers' Certificate AND Responsibile Alcohol Certificates (if pass both exams)

 Introduction to Hospitality

 Hotel and Resort Management

 Upon completion (with HTM 124 & HTM 101: Skyline College Guest Service Entry-Level Professional Certificate

 I am not currently working or intend to work in the hospitality industry.
 Is this class the right fit for me?

-Hospitality ADVANCE 1 and 2 is designed for students who are open to exploring the hospitality field.
+Hospitality ADVANCE is designed for students who are open to exploring the hospitality field.
 Even if you are not sure of your career goals, you should have some interest in the hospitality field.
 This class may be a good way to find out more information about the hospitality field.